-Budget has a bit of trouble staying on message, alternately stating that they may or will run a driver record check with similar disqualifying activities.
+Budget has a bit of trouble staying on message, alternately stating that it may or will run a driver record check, with similar disqualifying activities as Avis.

-Payless being Payless, may run a driver record check and "may deny a rental car based on a negative driving record" without providing the level of detail of the parent company.
+Payless may run a driver record check and "may deny a rental car based on a negative driving record."

-The other rental car companies aren't as detailed as Avis and Budget.
 The three Hertz Global Holdings companies (Dollar, Hertz, and Thrifty) have policies allowing driver record checks but do not provide detail about the disqualifying factors.
-However, past implementations of driver record checks by Hertz closely mirrors Avis' policy -- invalid licenses (for any reason), vehicular crimes, high numbers of accidents, or extensive tickets are the common "no-go" factors.
+However, past implementations of driver record checks by Hertz closely mirrors Avis's policy.
+Invalid licenses (for any reason), vehicular crimes, high numbers of accidents, or extensive tickets are the common "no-go" scenarios.

 Aside from the breathalyzer restrictions, the companies in this group don't have explicit corporate policies for driver checks.